 His main repertoire includes Golaud (Pelléas et Melisande), a role he has sung at the Paris Opera, at La Monnaie Brussels, in Frankfurt, Torino and in Lyon, Mephisto (Faust), which he has been invited to sing at the Paris Opera, the Maggio Musicale Firenze and the Bordeaux Opera.
 Other signature roles include Saint François, which he debuted in a new production at the Bayerische Staatsoper Munich, where he also appeared in productions of Der Zwerg, I Capuletti e i Montecchi, and L’Enfant et les sortilèges.

-Paul is a regular guest at the Paris Opera where his roles have included Don Fernando (Fidelio), Harasta (The Cunning little Vixen), Achilla (Giulio Cesare), Don Diègue (Le Cid), Flint (Billy Budd) and Le Comte des Grieux (Manon).
+Paul is a regular guest at the Paris Opera where his roles have included Don Fernando (Fidelio), Harasta (The Cunning Little Vixen), Achilla (Giulio Cesare), Don Diègue (Le Cid), Flint (Billy Budd) and Le Comte des Grieux (Manon).
 He also appears regularly in Brussels, Frankfurt and Lyon and he made his North American debut as Escamillo (Carmen) at the Canadian Opera Company.
-He has also taken part in several contemporary creations including ‘L’Ecole des Femmes’ by Rolf Liebermann at Bordeaux Opera and Philippe Boesman’s opera Yvonne Princesse de Bourgogne, a production seen in Paris, Brussels and Vienna.
+He has also taken part in several contemporary creations including ‘L’Ecole des Femmes’ by Rolf Liebermann at the Bordeaux Opera and Philippe Boesman’s opera Yvonne Princesse de Bourgogne, a production seen in Paris, Brussels and Vienna.